eurekalabs-io/challenges/mobile/react-native/pictures-everywhere.md

 # Pictures everywhere!

-Taking pictures is fun, but let's attach the location where the picture has been taken from.
+Taking pictures is fun, but let's grab the location where the picture has been taken from.

 The main goal is to build an app able to take pictures and save it along with the device's location.
 Users will be able to see the pictures with the location where they've been taken from.